 Wrongful Death Claims Must Be Filed By the Executor of the Estate

-In Connecticut, all wrongful death claims must be filed by an attorney or other representative of the survivors who suffered damages as a result of their loved one’s death.
+wrongful death claims must be filed by an attorney or other representative of the survivors who suffered damages as a result of their loved one’s death.
 Surviving family members are also known as the “real parties in interest.”
 The representative is usually the executor of the decedent’s estate; however, if the decedent died without naming an executor in their will, the court may appoint one.

 Some of the people that could be considered “real parties in interest” include: